Contrast-Security-OSS/DeveloperLearnGuide/docs/Command Injection.md

 Under this attack, functionality on the application server can be modified and invoked.
 With unauthorized access to data, an account can add additional commands and potentially take complete control of the web server’s host operating system.

-### How can Contrast help?

-- [Contrast Assess](https://www.contrastsecurity.com/contrast-assess) Contrast Assess can detect Command Injection vulnerabilities as they are tested by watching HTML output and encoding.
-- [Contrast Protect](https://www.contrastsecurity.com/contrast-protect) can detect and block Command Injection attacks at runtime.
-- [Contrast Scan](https://www.contrastsecurity.com/contrast-scan) can detect Command Injection vulnerabilities in many applications by scanning code.
-- [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) can determine if you are using a vulnerable version of a library with this attack, and prioritze based on Runtime Library Usage.

 ## Command Injection by Language

 ### In .NET